Lugdunum3D/Lugdunum/doc/guidelines.md

 ## TODO Comments

-Add a TODO comment before code that is incomplete or need review.
+You should generally add a TODO comment before any code that is incomplete or needs review and or particular attention.
+This allows temporary quircks and hacks to be grouped and easily searched (e.g. in an IDE) in order to be correctly addressed before any merging is done to a definitive branch or version.

-The name of the person who wrote the TODO should appear inside parenthesis after the TODO, so we can ask them for more precisions.
+The name of the person who added such comment should appear inside parenthesis, right after the TODO.
+As such, the person resonsible for the comment remains easily tracked and also accountable for the TODO.

-Example:
+**Example:**
 ```cpp
 // TODO(saveman71): replace opening file with something more global
 std::ifstream shaderCode(file, std::ios::binary);